Vcodio/Lifecycle-Retirement-Simulation/README.md

 You can also adjust the asset assumptions and portfolio weights to match your personal investment strategy.
 In this example, the mean returns are forecasted, but the variances and covarainces are sourced from Testfol.io.
 Testfol.io is a good source.

 Jump Intensity, Jump Mean, Jump Std Dev are derrived from historical data.
-Here I fit the historical data to a Merton Jump Diffusion model.
+Here I fit the historical data to a Bates model.
 This script will also be provided in this Repo, and again I source a backtest of the portfolio from Testfol.io.
 If you want, you can alter these parameters to be whatever you would like.
-Here we have a large jump intensity with a low jump mean, but a low jump intensity and high jump mean might be better suited for you.

 The simulation is currently using a Fixed Spending Rule, where a constant, inflation adjusted amount is withdrawn from the portfolio each year in retirement.